WATCH: In The War Between Tigers And Drone, Chalk One Up For Tigers

 Never underestimate a tiger, no matter how fat.

-It's an enduring truth we'd all do well to remember — and one that attendants at a tiger enclosure in China's Heilongjiang province have learned all over again.
+It's an enduring truth we'd all do well to remember — and one that attendants at a tiger enclosure at the Siberian Tiger Park in China's Heilongjiang province have learned all over again.

-They scrambled a flying drone to catch the attention of some of its, let's say, bigger big cats and get them some exercise.
-Trouble is, the tigers managed to track it down and bat it out of the air.
+They scrambled a flying drone to catch the attention of some of the, let's say, bigger big cats and get them some exercise.
+Trouble is, the tigers managed to track down the drone and bat it out of the air.

 Then, naturally, the Siberian tigers tried to eat it.